Categories

 Danxia landforms, also known as “Chinese rainbow mountains,” are a unique type of landscape found in several regions of China, most notably in the Zhangye National Geopark in Gansu Province.
 These natural wonders are characterized by their beautiful and colorful layered rock formations.

 The term “Danxia” refers to a type of petrographic geomorphology, which describes the appearance and formation of the landscape.
-Danxia landforms are formed from red-colored sandstones and conglomerate that have been eroded over millions of years into a series of mountains surrounded by curvaceous cliffs and many unusual rock formations.
+Danxia landforms are formed from red-colored sandstones and conglomerates that have been eroded over millions of years into a series of mountains surrounded by curvaceous cliffs and many unusual rock formations.

 The rainbow colors of the Danxia landforms have been created by the layering of different types of stone and minerals.
 Over millions of years, geological processes like uplift and weathering, and erosion have exposed these layers, giving the mountains their distinctive multicolored stripes.